Jo Johnson criticizes previous governments for legacy of poor university finances - ExBulletin

 The two-time former universities minister lamented the state of the university sector's finances as the House of Lords discussed a recent Universities UK report on the future of higher education.

-Lord Johnson of Marylebone said allowing institutions' balance sheets to deteriorate had led to a real abdication by more recent governments, and he welcomed the government's announcement that fees would rise.
+Lord Johnson of Marylebone said allowing institutions' balance sheets to deteriorate had led to a “real abdication of responsibility by more recent governments”, and welcomed the government's announcement that fees would rise.

 He echoed the concerns of Baroness Warwick of Undercliffe, a former director of Universities UK, about the depths to which finances had fallen.